 - Android 2.2 (June 2010)

-That is 4 seperate iPhones with 4 seperate iPhone OS versions, each one substantially better than the one before it.
+That is 4 separate iPhones with 4 separate iPhone OS versions, each one substantially better than the one before it.

-4 seperate major Android releases, each one substantially better than the one before it (don’t let Androids weird number versioning system trick you up, each release is pretty substantial).
+4 separate major Android releases, each one substantially better than the one before it (don’t let Androids weird number versioning system trick you up, each release is pretty substantial).